TITLE 8: AGRICULTURE AND ANIMALS

 o) All containers shall be painted white or a light reflecting color.

-1) Placard: Four diamond type, nonflammable gas, UN 1005, Department of Transportation placards shall be displayed (one on each side and one on each end).
+1) Placard: Four diamond type, nonflammable gas, UN 1005, USDOT placards shall be displayed (one on each side and one on each end).

-2) Marking: The words ANHYDROUS AMMONIA shall appear on each side and each end in letters no less than two inches high.
+2) Marking: The words ANHYDROUS AMMONIA shall appear on each side and each end in letters no less than 2 inches high.

-3) Each container shall be marked with the words INHALATION HAZARD in two inch letters on two opposing sides.
+3) Each container shall be marked with the words INHALATION HAZARD in 2 inch letters on 2 opposing sides.

-q) Farm wagons operating on public roads shall be provided with a slow-moving vehicle (SMV) emblem consisting of a fluorescent orange triangle with a red reflective border.
-On and after September 1, 2004, the specifications of the SMV shall be the type recommended by the American Society of Agricultural Engineers specification ASAE S 276.5 NOV 97.
+q) Nurse tanks operating on public roads shall be marked with a slow-moving vehicle (SMV) emblem consisting of a fluorescent orange triangle with a red reflective border.
+The specifications of the SMV shall be the type recommended by ASAE S276.5.
+Nurse tanks operating on public roads are to travel at speeds less than 25 mph.

-r) All farm wagons shall be securely attached to the vehicle drawing them by means of drawbars supplemented by suitable hitch pins with clips and safety chains permanently attached to the farm wagon.
+r) All nurse tanks shall be securely attached to the vehicle drawing them by means of drawbars supplemented by suitable hitch pins with clips and safety chains permanently attached to the farm wagon.

-t) A farm wagon shall not be towed or parked in public places such as school yards, malls, or hospital grounds.
+t) A nurse tank shall not be towed or parked in public places such as school yards, malls or hospital grounds.

 v) For first aid purposes each nurse tank shall be equipped with at least 5 gallons of clean water in a container mounted on top or side of the tank designed to provide ready access to the water for flushing any area of the body contacted by ammonia.